embulk/embulk-output-jdbc/README.md

   * Transactional: Yes.
   * Resumable: Yes.
 * **replace**:
-  * Behavior: Same with `insert` mode excepting that it truncates the target table right before the last `INSERT ...` query.
+  * Behavior: This mode writes rows to an intermediate table first.
+If all those tasks run correctly, drops the target table and alters the name of the intermediate table into the target table name.
+  * Transactional: No. If fails, the target table could be dropped.
+  * Resumable: No.

+* **merge**:
+  * Behavior: This mode writes rows to some intermediate tables first.
+If all those tasks run correctly, merges the intermediate tables into the target table.
+Namely, if primary keys of a record in the intermediate tables already exist in the target table, the target record is updated by the intermediate record, otherwise the intermediate record is inserted.
   * Transactional: Yes.
-  * Resumable: No.
+  * Resumable: Yes.

 ### Example